ComputeCanada/magic_castle/README.md

 ### 7.1 Instance Destruction

-**Warning**: This feature is not merged in master yet.

 It is possible to destroy only the instances and keep the rest of the infrastructure like the floating ip, the volumes, the generated SSH hostkey, etc.
 * To destroy the management node, set `nb_mgmt = 0`;
 * To destroy the login node, set `nb_login = 0`;
 * To destroy the compute nodes, set `nb_nodes = 0`.

-These variables need to be defined in the `openstack` module of your `main.tf` file.
-To recreate the instance, replace the 0 by a 1, or remove the variable from you `main.tf`.

 ## 8. Online Cluster Configuration